 ST UDENT: D ATE:

-Th e technologist evaluating the student should circ le the performa ance level for each it em.
+Th e technologist evaluating the student should circle e the performa ince level for each i tem.

-1. , .
-Met Not met Not applicable
+1. Consistently wears personal radiation dosimeters correctly Met Not met Not applicable

-2. dosimeters correctly Consistently uses appropriate measures to reduce radiation exposure (time, distance, shielding) Met Not met Not applicable
+2. • Met Not met Not applicable

 3. Met Not met Not applicable

 4. Met Not met Not applicable

 5. Disposes of radioactive waste appropriately Met Not met Not applicable

-6. Consistently wears gloves when handling radioactive materials Met Not met Not applicable
+6. Met Not met Not applicable

-7. Met Not met Not applicable
+7. Promptly cleans radioactive spills and decontaminates area correctly Met Not met Not applicable

+Co mments:

-ter observing the student complete this task, I ocedures with minimal assistance or reminders. believe that h ne/she is competent ly performs these
+ter observing the student complete this task, I ocedures with minimal assistance or reminders. believe that h e/she is competen itly performs these

 Te chnologist: Date: